jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 });
 ```

 Note that tree shaking only works with `import` statements and not `require()` calls, because `import` statements are, as mentioned earlier, statically analyzable.
+Tree shaking will not make a difference in the bundle sizes the project in its current state.
+Once you write more code and import more packages, tree shaking will start to have an effect.

 ## Getting more information during development

-Webpack isn’t the only tool in the pipeline that can have differing configurations based on environments.
-Babel can also enable plugins in specific environments only by nesting the configuration under the `env.``*environment*` key like so:
+Webpack isn't the only tool in the pipeline that can have differing configurations based on environments.
+Babel can also enable plugins in specific environments only by nesting the configuration under the `env.<environment>` key like so:

 ```js
 {